All research courses are restricted to: Biology majors/2nd majors only.

 (b) Performance in the laboratory context.
 Biology research courses are meant to promote student creativity and initiative even in projects that are already well-defined.
 At a minimum, students should seek to confirm their understanding of the project through discussions and readings, and should learn how to troubleshoot basic problems.

 (c) Written report or research poster & abstract.
-Students must write a paper or abstract describing their research and submit a paper copy (not electronic) to Summer Montgomery, Biology Undergraduate Assistant in 213 Coker Hall.
+Students must write a paper or abstract describing their research and submit a paper copy (not electronic) to Summer Montgomery, Biology Registrar in 213 Coker Hall.
 These papers/abstracts are due on the last day of classes in all semesters.
 For those doing a poster, they must prepare and present their poster at a designated place/day/time.
 The final grade will not be given until the signed final paper/abstract is turned in.
 The paper should be in the format of a scientific paper, and should contain the following sections: i) an Introduction that describes the rationale for the research and the biological question it addresses; ii) a Methods section describing how the experiments were done; iii) a Results section showing any data obtained; and iv) a Discussion explaining what (if any) conclusions were reached from the experiments.
 Appropriate literature should be cited.
 For students who are taking this course to count towards their experiential learning requirement, the paper should be at least 10 double-spaced pages long, including figures and references.
 In case you want to present data exceeding the 10-page limit, you can add it as an appendix.
 This paper must be reviewed and approved by the research supervisor and, if applicable, the faculty sponsor from the Department of Biology.